danclay/eris-fleet/README.md

   console.log(message.msg);
 });
 ```
+You can register to a single event multiple times with multiple functions.

 ### Unregister

-You can unregister events you registered above.
+You can unregister events you registered above. **Note: This will delete all registrations to a single event.**
 ```js
 this.ipc.unregister("stats");
 ```